Ranjankumar666/simpleserver/README.md

 ### Define Routes

-You can define routes inside the `App.java` file:
+You can define routes inside the `Main.java` file for testing:

 ```java
 app.route("POST", "/hello", (req, res) -> {